 A deferment is kind of like financial procrastination.
-Right now it may seem like a good idea, but all you are doing is leaving the future version of you with a big headache.
+Right now, it may seem like a good idea, but all you are doing is creating a bigger headache for the future.

-As most people know, student loan interest grows on a daily basis.
-Struggling to afford this months payment may suck, but if you ignore it during a deferment, your mountain of student loan debt just got bigger.
+As most people know, student loan interest grows daily.
+Struggling to afford this month’s payment may suck, but if you ignore it during a deferment, your mountain of student loan debt will only grow.

 That all being said, there are a few circumstances in which a deferment might make sense…

 If you are about to start, or just started a brand new job, a deferment could make sense.
-The idea here is that even though you can’t make your current payment, in the near future you will have no trouble making your payment and perhaps even paying extra.
+The idea here is that even though you can’t make your current payment, soon you will have no trouble making your payment and perhaps even paying extra.

 This approach gets dangerous when the future is less certain.
 Looking for a job and having one lined up are two very different things.
 Getting a deferment in the hopes that you might someday be financially better of is a mistake.
 This is also true for people who think a new promotion is in their future.
 Unless your future income is a sure thing, going on a deferment could make your current problems much worse.

 The problem with going this route is that it can be a slippery slope.
-One month it is unavoidable medical bills, the next it is a down payment on a car.
+One month it is unavoidable medical bills; the next, it is a down payment on a car.
 The next month it is for a once in a lifetime trip.
-Before you know it, you are applying for a deferment because your favorite boy band is in town and tickets are crazy expensive.
+Before you know it, you are applying for a deferment because your favorite band is in town, and tickets are crazy expensive.
 The second you start looking at student loan payments as optional, your finances are in real trouble.